Pleio/elasticsearch/README.md

 This plugin adds full-text search capabilities to your Elgg installation, allowing you to search through entities and annotations (in ELGG 1.8).
 It replaces the default search and the search_advanced plugin.

 ## Installation and configuration
-1. Copy the plugin to the Elgg module directory.
+1. Install the plugin (and it's dependencies) by running:

+        composer require pleio/elasticsearch

 2. Add the following configuration to engine/settings.php:

         $CONFIG->elasticsearch = array(